Beacon-Heart/Heart_Beacon/README.md

 1. Time epochs created by oscillating quartz crystal based silicon chips
 2. Syntax used / not used as programming instructions during epoch time cycles

+FUNDAMENTAL TRUTH: All things internet, net of money blockchains are formed by unicast, multicast, anycast.
+Programmable money’s improvements are in cryptography.

 INTERNET BUILDING BLOCKS: Time epochs / syntax are the two main internet, internet of money building blocks in coding the Artificial Intelligence A.I. powered economic system of systems / Earth Intelligence Network EIN / Web 3.0 and the programmable economy in terms of temporal consistency, interoperability, and consensus.

 PROJECT BEACON: Reuse NATO's system of systems syntax lexicon OPSCODE brevity code structured data exchange, heartbeat micro to macro cycle Universal Time Zone UTZ sync to support an EIN Earth Intelligence Network neural net emulation.
 We have a clear and present opportunity and responsibility to improve temporal, geo-spatial, syntactic - semantic consistency, interoperability among myriad programmable money memes among a federated, distributed system of systems